andreashappe/ah-capistrano-recipes/README.md

 ---

 * do not deploy stuff as root (this hasn't the highest priority for me as I'm always deploying to virtual servers) (user-separation branch)
+* database creation script is kinda shaky (it cannot destroy stuff, but I'm not sure that it will work in too many cases) (database branch)
+* automatic database backup is disabled for now (database branch)
+* automatic database backup before migrations is disabled for now (database branch)
+* automatically create new database role (database branch)

 HINT
 ----